prometheusresearch/baseline-codebase/src/rex.attach/README.rst

 For GCS, `attach_s3_endpoint` must be set to ``"https://storage.googleapis.com"``.
 Also, in the GCS settings, enable *interoperability access* and create the *developer keys*.

+Alternatively, :mod:`rex.attach` supports the native GCS protocol.
+In this case, the following configuration parameters should be specified:

+`attach_gcs_bucket`
+    The name of the GCS bucket where attachments should be uploaded.

+`attach_gcs_key`
+    Path to the JSON file containing GCS service account credentials.

 .. _Amazon S3: https://aws.amazon.com/s3/